Bodywork & Somatic Therapies

 Eco-somatic practices, body and energy work, along with intuitive counselling and guidance, support grounding, regulation, and integration.
 Ancestral and ritual practices offer ways to work with memory, lineage, and transition — allowing old patterns to be integrated and new ways of being to emerge.

 My path brings together different ways of exploring inner life.
-Rooted in an animistic worldview, I cultivate a living relationship with nature, honoring visible and invisible dimensions as interconnected expressions of life.
+Rooted in an animistic worldview, I cultivate a living relationship with nature, honoring the visible and invisible dimensions as interconnected expressions of life.
 This relationship shapes my work, my relationships, and the way I meet the world.